Fall 2024 Courses

 Religious Studies

 What do Haitian Vodou and Evangelical Christianity have in common?
 It would appear at first glance that they share almost nothing!
 But, looks can be very deceiving.
 This course is designed with two main goals.
 First, we will become oriented to the so-called “academic study” of religion by surveying some interesting examples of theory and philosophy about religion.
-Secondly, we will focus in on ritual and performance studies to examine the history of two very different “religions” both born in the “Atlantic world.”
+Secondly, we will focus on ritual and performance studies to examine the history of two very different “religions” both born in the “Atlantic world.”
 First, we will learn about the history of American evangelicalism and examine the ways that Evangelical practice can be understood as a kind of “performance.”
 Then, we will learn about the history of Haitian Vodou and explore Vodou ritual through the same lens.
 Ultimately, we will discover the ways that both involve similarly transformative rituals and performances and share more than meets the eye.

-• SOCY 102: Contemporary Social Issues
+• SOCY 102: Changemakers Lab: Empowering Action on Critical Issues

 SOCY 102-04: Contemporary Social Issues